NURSING 773 : Advanced Assessment and Clinical Reasoning

 We are acutely aware that students have different life experiences and learning styles.
 We aim to facilitate as much as possible to support your learning needs through the learning resources available at the university.

 A core part of learning physical assessment skills is peer examination.
 This requires students physically examining each other.
 This involves inspecting and palpating your student peer's head, chest, abdomen and legs.
-On each of the study days, students are asked to wear light movable clothing and sports bras to facilitates meaningful examination of the body's systems.
+On each of the study days, students are asked to wear light movable clothing and sports bras to facilitate meaningful examination of the body's systems.

 Academic Integrity

-The University of Auckland will not tolerate cheating, or assisting others to cheat, and views cheating in coursework as a serious academic offence.
+The University of Auckland will not tolerate cheating, or assisting others to cheat, and views cheating in coursework, tests and examinations as a serious academic offence.
 The work that a student submits for grading must be the student's own work, reflecting their learning.
 Where work from other sources is used, it must be properly acknowledged and referenced.
-This requirement also applies to sources on the internet.
-A student's assessed work may be reviewed for potential plagiarism or other forms of academic misconduct, using computerised detection mechanisms.
+A student's assessed work may be reviewed against electronic source material using computerised detection mechanisms.
+Upon reasonable request, students may be required to provide an electronic version of their work for computerised review.

 Class Representatives